Policies and Procedures

 POLICY

-The following procedure applies if a student quits or loses their administrative position, or has a break in employment due to a leave of absence:
+The following procedure applies if a candidate quits or loses their administrative position, or has a break in employment due to a leave of absence:

-The student gains new administrative employment midway through the program:
+The candidate gains new administrative employment midway through the program:

-• Another semester of coaching will likely be required for the student to meet all program requirements.
+• Another semester of coaching will likely be required for the candidate to meet all program requirements.

-• The student will bear the cost of an additional semester of coaching.
+• The candidate will be responsible for the cost of an additional semester of coaching.

-The student takes a leave of absence for less than 2.5 months (one quarter):
+• The candidate takes a leave of absence for less than 2.5 months.

 • Coaching program end date will be extended by the same number of days as the gap/leave.